chargebee/chargebee-react-native/CONTRIBUTING.md

 `BREAKING CHANGE: <Message>`

-This will tag the release automatically as next major version
+This will tag the release automatically as next major version.
+For an example, you can take a look at the commit message of commit id `d48c299` in this repo

 ### Linting and tests